IceBucket420/Afterglow_bandori_website/README.md

  Issue cleared.

 ## Credits
  References and materials I used.
+Images referenced can be found in the band's wiki page and the global store.

  ### Content
   - [Bandori (BanG!Dream) fandom wiki](https://bandori.fandom.com/wiki/Afterglow)